Didier1111/connect/constitution/CONSTITUTION.md

 # Project Connect Constitution

-This constitution establishes the fundamental principles and values that guide the development and operation of Project Connect and its extended platform features.
+This constitution establishes the fundamental principles and values that guide the development and operation of Project Connect and its Task Completion Agents platform.

 ## Core Mission